zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 11.
 Gauss-Chebyshev Method and Gauss-Hermite Quadrature](https://youtu.be/won82wgw6QE) This video covers the Gauss-Chebyshev method and Gauss-Chevshev quadrature.
 An example problem is presented, with a step-by-step solution.

 [Video 12.
 Computing Integrals with Variable Limits](https://youtu.be/-WJPo2gDDww) This video covers the numerical integration of integrals with at least one of the limits of integration depends on a parameter or variable.
 The integrals are transformed to the ones over a fixed integration range.
 The solution to an example problem is carried out step by step.

+[Video 13.
+Numerical Computation of Multiple Integrals ](https://youtu.be/zkbDMtPJqqM) This video cover two- and three-dimensional integrals, application areas, and numerical solution strategies.
+An illustrative example problem is solved step-by-step.